bormaxi8080/bormaxi8080/README.md

 ### Donates:

-If you like the projects that I do, I will be grateful for donations in private dialgue.
+If you like the projects that I do, I will be grateful for donations in private dialogue.

 <hr>